-For the fiscal years ended March 31, 2011, 2010 and 2009, R&D expense was \$7.0 million, \$7.0 million and \$8.1 million and was 9%, 11% and 19% of total revenue, respectively.
-R&D expenses are reported net of benefits from cost-sharing programs, such as the DOE grant and the Development and License Agreement ("Development Agreement") with Carrier Corporation ("Carrier"), successor in interest to UTC Power Corporation.
-Benefits from cost-sharing programs were \$0.9 million, \$1.7 million and \$8.1 million for the years ended March 31, 2011, 2010 and 2009, respectively.
+For the fiscal years ended March 31, 2012, 2011 and 2010, R&D expenses were \$8.2 million, \$7.0 million and \$7.0 million and were 7%, 9% and 11% of total revenue, respectively.
+R&D expenses are reported net of benefits from cost-sharing programs, such as DOE grants and the Development and License Agreement ("Development Agreement") with Carrier Corporation ("Carrier"), successor in interest to UTC Power Corporation ("UTCP").
+Benefits from cost-sharing programs were \$0.8 million, \$0.9 million and \$1.7 million for Fiscal 2012, 2011 and 2010, respectively.
 Our R&D activities enabled us to become one of the first companies to develop a commercially available microturbine that operates in parallel with the grid.
 We were the first company to successfully demonstrate a commercially available microturbine that operates on a stand-alone basis.